Lewisham Council Homepage Skip navigation

 At home

-Major changes in the countryside over the past 50 years have led to the destruction of many f wildlife habitats.
+Major changes in the countryside over the past 50 years have led to the destruction of many wildlife habitats.

 Your back and front gardens host an amazing variety of wildlife and that should be celebrated and encouraged.
 Consider these simple things that you can do to encourage and support wildlife:

-• build a small pond to benefit amphibians, invertebrates and other wildlife.
-Advice available from The Wildlife Trusts
+• build a small pond to benefit amphibians, invertebrates and other wildlife - advice available from The Wildlife Trusts

-• create a log pile to benefit Stag Beetles, toads, hedgehogs and other wildlife using suitable untreated broadleaf dead wood,. place in shade or dappled shade buried, or in contact with the soil.
-Advice available from The Wildlife Trusts
+• create a log pile to benefit Stag Beetles, toads, hedgehogs and other wildlife using suitable untreated broadleaf dead wood,. place in shade or dappled shade buried, or in contact with the soil - advice available from The Wildlife Trusts

 • build a bee/bug hotel to benefit insects and other invertebrates - advice available from The Woodland Trust

-• provide food for Sparrows and other birds all year round but especially in the spring during breeding season.
-Advice available from the BTO
+• provide food for Sparrows and other birds all year round but especially in the spring during breeding season - advice available from the BTO

 • don’t be too tidy – create wild areas to support hedgehogs and mini-beasts like caterpillars, spiders and beetles

-• avoid using pesticides, slug pellets and herbicides and try to work with nature or use alternative natural systems instead (e.g. planting annuals such as Californian poppies and marigolds in your garden will attract a wealth of beneficial insects, like ladybirds and hoverflies, that will eat aphids) - advice available from The Wildlife Trusts
+• avoid using pesticides, slug pellets and herbicides and try to work with nature or use alternative natural systems instead (for example, planting annuals such as Californian poppies and marigolds in your garden will attract a wealth of beneficial insects, like ladybirds and hoverflies, that will eat aphids) - advice available from The Wildlife Trusts

 Out and about

-Friends groups are made up of volunteers who want to have a say in how their local parks and nature reserves are maintained, developed and used.
-The groups organise entertainment, education and conservation activities as well as apply for funding to make improvements.
+• join a friends group - groups of volunteers who want to have a say in how their local parks and nature reserves are maintained, developed and used; organise entertainment, education and conservation activities as well as apply for funding to make improvements, and work in partnership with the local authority and Glendale

 Biodiversity for planners and developers

-Planning and development are vital in conserving biodiversity especially in urban environments.
+• planning and development are vital in conserving biodiversity especially in urban environments

-Local Planning Authorities (LPAs) have statutory obligations to ‘have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity’ and this duty is strengthened and clarified by the Environment Act.
+• Local Planning Authorities (LPAs) have statutory obligations to ‘have regard, so far as is consistent with the proper exercise of those functions, to the purpose of conserving biodiversity’ and this duty is strengthened and clarified by the Environment Act

 The parks and open spaces strategy

 The parks and open spaces strategy is a tool to identify, communicate, map out and monitor a course of actions to help us achieve our vision.
+Our parks and open spaces provide an essential environment and help protect us from the effects of climate change:

 Integrated weed management policy (IWMP)

-The London Borough of Lewisham and Glendale Grounds Management are committed to minimising the use of chemical herbicides to manage weeds.
-This policy summarises how we will do this through an integrated Weed Management (IWM) approach and shows the alternative methods we will use.
-Our goal is to only use chemical herbicides as a last resort and only when there are no other cost-effective or reasonable alternatives so that the risk of bad impacts on public health, the natural environment are kept to the absolute minimum.
+Our goal is to only use chemical herbicides as a last resort and only when there are no other cost-effective or reasonable alternatives so that the risk of bad impacts on public health, the natural environment are kept to the absolute minimum:

 Can't find what you're looking for?
 Ask us anything